blackpuppy/docs/en/views.rst

 - **views**: Views are the part of the page that is unique to the action being run.
 They form the meat of your application's response.
 - **elements**: smaller, reusable bits of view code.
-Elements are usually rendered inside of views.
+Elements are usually rendered inside views.
-- **layouts**: view files that contain presentational code that is found wrapping many interfaces in your application.
-Most views are rendered inside of a layout.
+- **layouts**: view files that contain presentational code that wraps many interfaces in your application.
+Most views are rendered inside a layout.
 - **helpers**: these classes encapsulate view logic that is needed in many places in the view layer.
 Among other things, helpers in CakePHP can help you build forms, build AJAX functionality,